 California is among the states whose attorneys general responded to the SEC’s request for public comment by voicing their concern that regulatory intervention is “essential not only to the SEC’s mandate to protect investors but also to ensure efficient capital formation and allocation.”

 Gensler has said the SEC plans to propose climate change risk disclosure requirements in October.
+Meanwhile, investment managers and public companies must successfully meet investor demand for material ESG disclosure in the absence of specific regulatory guidelines.

 To help navigate the inherent risk involved, Core Compliance & Legal Services suggests your firm remain proactive when it comes to ESG disclosure.
 You should review internal policies and procedures and revise them, as necessary, to ensure all ESG-related disclosure is timely, relevant, accurate, and complete.